noelleleigh/pdf-from-markdown/README.md

 # pdf-from-markdown
 Generate a GitHub-styled PDF from a local or online Markdown document.

+I wrote this because I was tired of wrestling with pandocs trying to get my Gist-hosted resume into a nice, GitHub-styled PDF.
+Plus it was a fun exercise!

 ## Install & Usage
 1. Clone from GitHub:
 ```